NEW High School Program

 - Students participate in three social action and/or community projects/outings.

-- There is a special program for 12th graders.
+- There is a special program for 12th graders that culminates with Confirmation.

-- High Schoolers do not attend school on Sunday mornings.
+- High Schoolers do not attend school on Sunday mornings (unless they choose to work at Religious School).

-- A social action/community component is incorporated into the curriculum.
+- Social action/community projects are incorporated into the curriculum.

 - Jewish educational trips out-of-town are open to all registered high school students.

-- The 12th grade curriculum focuses on Jewish life after high school.
+- The 12th grade curriculum focuses on Confirmation and Jewish life after high school.

 - Emphasis is placed on encouraging students who are 16 years old and over to participate in our Congregation Meetings with the goal of becoming active, voting members.